nextbharat-sic/agile6th_dairy_application/ARCHITECTURE_DIAGRAM.md

     G --> L
 ```

-This architecture diagram provides a comprehensive view of the Dairy Manager application's structure, showing how different components interact and how data flows through the system.
+This architecture diagram provides a comprehensive view of the Kisan Diary application's structure, showing how different components interact and how data flows through the system.
 The modular design ensures scalability, maintainability, and ease of development.